apollographql/rover/docs/source/supergraphs.md

   gateway --- serviceA & serviceB & serviceC;
 ```

 Rover commands that interact with supergraphs begin with `rover supergraph`.
-These commands primarily deal with composition of a [supergraph schema](/federation/federated-types/overview/) that adheres to the [core schema specification](https://specs.apollo.dev/core/v0.1/).
+These commands primarily deal with [supergraph schemas](/federation/federated-types/overview/).
+These schemas adheres to the [core schema specification](https://specs.apollo.dev/core/v0.2/) instead of the GraphQL specification.

 ## Composing a supergraph schema